What is Hydro-JULES?

 Hydro-JULES is funded by the UK public purse and so initial priority will be given to applications in the UK.
-A global modelling capability is essential to integrate with Earth system modelling applications, though, and overseas regional applications are envisaged, in support of UK-funded overseas development assistance.
+A global modelling capability is essential to integrate with Earth system modelling applications, though, and overseas regional applications are encouraged.

 What spatial resolution will the model offer?

 In the first instance, we target a 1 km implementation over the UK and a 25 km implementation globally.
-The process representations in the model will not be tied to particular spatial or temporal resolutions and so different resolutions and domains will be possible in the future.
+The process representations in the model are not explicitly tied to particular spatial or temporal resolutions and so different resolutions and domains will be possible in the future.

 How will I run Hydro-JULES?

 A user-supported configuration of the model will be available via the JASMIN research computing platform.
-Full training will be provided once a working model is available.
+Full training is provided via the Hydro-JULES Schools.